 Wrapping Up

 For those of us defined by the requisite daily grind, it’s tempting to put off everything that doesn’t feel like work — even sleep.
-Most of us have full-time jobs, are working towards our master’s, and have a significant other or kids waiting for us at home.
+Most of us have full-time jobs, work towards our master’s, and have a significant other or kids waiting for us at home.
 So you might be tempted to blow off that seven hours a night in bed because it feels more like wasting time than resting.

-Activity trackers from Jawbone and Garmin have long featured auto-sleep detection, which tracks your movement during the night.
+Activity trackers from Jawbone and Garmin have long-featured auto-sleep detection, which tracks your movement during the night.
 Apple released its sleep-tracking software in an update to its then-new operating system.
-And in April 2018, Apple introduced a watch specifically designed to provide heart rate and other detailed information about a user’s sleep patterns.